1.7.0 • Published 7 months ago

 • 3 - errors, warnings and information messages

 • 5 - verbose logs with all messages (useful for troubleshooting and development).
 The log level may be controlled by setting AFCTL_LOG_LEVEL environment variable.
 The default value is 3.
-If --verbose global option is used, the log level is 5 (overrides the value set by environment variable).
+If --verbose global flag is used, the log level is 5 (overrides the value set by environment variable).

 Troubleshooting